Email FacebookTwitterMenu burgerClose thin

 Another way to invest $2 million for income is to buy real estate for investment purposes.
 If you invest in the right markets, you may be able to see high returns.
 For example, let’s say you only use half of your money and purchase 10 rentals that average $100,000 each and rent them for $1,000 per month, per property.
 You’ll also need to account for closing costs, which may be around $3,000 per rental.
 This could lower your profit to $120,000 after five years.

-But if use the real estate as rental properties and those increase in value by 3% every year you may gain an extra $150,000 in equity.
+But if you use the real estate as rental properties and those increase in value by 3% every year, you may gain an extra $150,000 in equity.
 Between your cash flow and the equity of the rentals, you may have enough income to help support your lifestyle.
 Many investors view owning real estate as a key component of their financial plan because investing in real estate can generate large sums of mostly passive income.

 7. Real Estate Investment Trusts (REITs)

-If you don’t want the headaches of owning rental properties, consider a real estate investment trust, or REIT.
-These are companies that either own income-generating rentals or own the mortgages on those properties.
-Usually, REITs focus on one section of real estates, such as residential or commercial, but you can also find hybrids that have a variety of assets.
+Many REITs pay attractive dividends, making them suitable for income-focused investors looking to deploy portions of their $2 million investment capital.
+Usually, REITs focus on one section of real estate, such as residential or commercial, but you can also find hybrids that have a variety of assets.
 You can purchase REIT shares through a company or a fund.

 8. Annuities